Virginia loves researching and writing on historical topics.

 Another way of learning a foreign language is to read translations of books that you are familiar with.
 In the case of English-speaking audiences, this is fairly easy, as most of the English masterpieces and lesser works have been translated into Polish.

 I especially recommend reading children’s classics, such as Harry Potter.
 If you are anything like me, you will probably have read it multiple times already.
 The Polish translation is extremely good, and knowing the series in the original will help you get through it without looking up every single word.
-It may also be a good idea to have the original at hand to compare the two.
+It may also be a good idea to have the original on hand to compare the two.